MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

 - If the log.txt file shows export errors for one category of data, try again.
 If there are still errors, [contact Support](https://support.office.com/en-us/article/Contact-support-for-business-products-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 <a name="DeleteMessagesFiles"> </a>
-## Delete specific messages or Yammer files stored in Yammer or SharePoint
+## Delete specific messages or files

 Use the Yammer file ID from the export to go directly to the file in Yammer and delete it.

-**To locate and delete a specific message stored in Yammer:**
+**To locate and delete a specific message:**

 1. Build the URL for the message.
 Use **https&#58;//www&#46;yammer&#46;com**/*network_name*/**#**/**Threads**/**show?threadId=** *thread_id*.
 For example, http&#58;//www&#46;yammer&#46;com/contosomkt&#46;onmicrosoft&#46;com/#/threads/show?threadID=135893.

 2. In the message, click the **More** icon ![More icon (...)](../media/d9378a9a-fb0a-4313-96e5-bc6c9f1d5827.png), and then click **Delete**.

-**To locate and delete a specific file stored in Yammer or SharePoint:**
+**To locate and delete a specific Yammer file stored in Yammer or SharePoint:**

   - Use the **Search** box in Yammer.
 For example, for a file named 12345678.pptx in the export, search for 1235678.pptx.
 In the search results, click **Go to File**, and then click **Delete this File**.

   - You can also build the URL for the file.
 Use **https&#58;//www&#46;yammer&#46;com**/*network_name*/**#**/**files**/*file_number*, for example https&#58;//www&#46;yammer&#46;com/contosomkt&#46;onmicrosoft&#46;com/#/files/12345678.
 On the Yammer page for the file, click **Delete this File**.

+>[!IMPORTANT]
->[!IMPORTANT] Don't delete a file directly from SharePoint, as the Yammer metadata will not be deleted.
+> Don't delete a file directly from SharePoint, as the Yammer metadata will not be deleted.

 <a name="OtherData"> </a>
 ## Find and delete user data not included in the per-user export